 One function not found on the earlier model is the heart rate sensor, which takes your pulse through the back of the watch bezel by listening to your wrist.
 There’s also a built-in adjustable baro altimeter, which can be programmed to give you altitude alerts, reminding when you get to 12,500 feet, for example.

-Automated logging is all the rage these days, and the Garmin D2 Bravo Titanium can help with that, too, automatically logging your flights and then syncing with Garmin Pilot, the company’s fine iPad/iPhone and Android app. —Robert Goyer • garmin.com
+Automated logging is all the rage these days, and the Garmin D2 Bravo Titanium can help with that, too, automatically logging your flights and then syncing with Garmin Pilot, the company’s fine iPad/iPhone and Android app. —Isabel Goyer • garmin.com

 Mountain Flying Of Another Kind